How to Ensure Your Talent Acquisition Strategy is Future-proofed for Diversity.

 According to Wise Campaign only 24% of the STEM workforce are women compared to 76% men.
 However, the number of women opting for STEM related subjects at university is improving.

-However, despite the exposure around the lack of women in STEM, there are some STEM subjects that are dominated by women, such as biological science.
+Yet, despite growing awareness around the lack of women in STEM, there are some STEM subjects that are dominated by women, such as biological science.
 In 2018, HESA UCAS data, published figures detailing that 60% of students studying biology are female.

 Why is this important?
 While their subject may not be directly related to your industry, it is quite possible that their skill set is.
 Perhaps employers are failing to reach their gender diversity targets because they are not looking in the right place or not casting their net widely enough.